narwhalacademy/zebra-crossing/README.md

 - **Sign up to be notified by [Have I Been Pwned](https://haveibeenpwned.com/)** when an account tied to your email is compromised.
 - **Scan for any Bluetooth devices near you** (including AirTags) with [nRF Connect](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-mobile).
 - **Increase the protective barriers around your accounts:**
-  - [Google’s Advanced Protection program](https://landing.google.com/advancedprotection/) for Google accounts/apps and Android phones.
-This is especially useful if your most-used and most-private account belongs to Google (including Gmail).
+  - [Google’s Advanced Protection program](https://landing.google.com/advancedprotection/): mandates passkeys or security keys, is extra careful about downloads, and limits “Sign in with Google” for Google accounts/apps/devices.
+  - [Apple iCloud’s Advanced Data Protection](https://support.apple.com/guide/security/sec973254c5f/web): turns on end-to-end encryption for some iCloud apps but not Mail/Contacts/Calendar.
-  - [Proton Sentinel](https://proton.me/support/proton-sentinel) 💰 for Proton services/apps.
+  - [Proton Sentinel](https://proton.me/support/proton-sentinel) 💰: creates more detailed “security events” logs, and offers better human support around security for Proton services/apps.
 - **US residents: freeze your credit** to prevent bad actors from accessing or mis-using your personal information.
 See IntelTechniques’ [Credit Freeze Guide](https://inteltechniques.com/freeze.html) for details.

 ### Tools & tips that cost money